MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-active-directory.md

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-This articles describes how to prepare your Active Directory (AD) environment  before you deploy Azure Stack HCI 22H2 version 22H2.
+These articles describe how to prepare your Active Directory (AD) environment  before you deploy Azure Stack HCI 22H2 version 22H2.
 To enable the new security model, each component agent on Azure Stack HCI uses a dedicated Group Managed Service Account (gMSA).
 For more information, see [Group Manager Service Accounts](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) overview.

 ## Prerequisites

-Before you begin, make sure you have done the following:
+Before you begin, make sure you've done the following:

 - Satisfy the [prerequisites](deployment-tool-prerequisites.md)  for Azure Stack HCI version 22H2.
 - Complete the [deployment checklist](deployment-tool-checklist.md).

 > [!NOTE]
-> In this preview release, you can only have one Azure Stack HCI deployment per Active Directory domain
+> In this preview release, only one Azure Stack HCI deployment per Active Directory domain is supported.

 ## Required script parameters